henrikglass/Ocamlfucked/README.md

 # Ocamlfucked
-Ocamlfucked is a brainfuck interpreter written in OCaml.
+Ocamlfucked is a purely functional brainfuck interpreter written in OCaml.